 Compression Checks

 Compression is an engine’s ability to squash and maintain the cylinder’s contents inside the combustion chamber.
-When the contents are packed tightly into the combustion chamber, the spark plug fires, and combustion occurs.
-However, if compression isn’t built or maintained inside the chamber at the critical moment, (past TDC) the mix won’t ignite.
+When the contents are packed tightly into the combustion chamber, the spark plug fires and combustion occurs.

-And so low compression is a possible cause of no-start.
+And so, low compression is a possible cause of no-start.

 Low Compression Common Causes